ai-agents-for-beginners

 Stuck Somewhere?

-If you get any wahala to run dis setup, enter our Azure AI Community Discord or create one issue.
+If you get any issue to run dis setup, join our Azure AI Community Discord or create an issue.

 Next Lesson

-You don ready now to run di code for dis course.
-Enjoy as you dey learn more about di world of AI Agents!
+You don ready to run di code for dis course now.
+Happy to learn more about di world of AI Agents!

 Introduction to AI Agents and Agent Use Cases